brijrajsingh/touch-sensor-azureIoT/Readme.md

 ### Overview
-This repository contains a solution to take readings from a touch sensor and send them to cloud (Microsoft Azure) for real-time analytics, using Node.JS on a Raspberry Pi running Raspbian OS.
+This repository contains a solution to take readings from a touch sensor and send them to cloud (Microsoft Azure) for real-time analytics, using Node.JS/Python on a Raspberry Pi running Raspbian OS.

+## Workshop #1

 ### Steps
 To get this to work, follow the steps below: